 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Veru Inc. Investors to Inquire About Securities Class Action Investigation – VERU

-WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Veru Inc. VERU resulting from allegations that Veru may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Veru Inc. (NASDAQ: VERU) resulting from allegations that Veru may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Veru securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.